Vehicle Safety Inspection by State (2026)

 Why most states no longer require safety inspections

 Periodic motor vehicle inspection was a federal mandate from 1968 until 1976.
-After Congress repealed it, the number of states running the program dropped from 31 to 19 by 2000.
-A 2015 GAO report found no measurable difference in crash rates between inspection and non-inspection states.
-New Jersey, DC, and Mississippi dropped or downsized their programs in the past decade.
-West Virginia and Pennsylvania have both seen repeal bills introduced in 2024 and 2025.
+After Congress repealed it, the number of states running the program fell steadily — from 31 in the mid-1970s to 19 by 2000, and to 14 today.
+A 2015 GAO report found no measurable difference in crash rates between inspection and non-inspection states, and that finding has been the centerpiece of every repeal campaign since.

 Sources